-Breads with gluten in rise twice and sometimes three times over whereas gluten free dough only needs to rise once.
+Breads with gluten rise twice, and sometimes three times over, whereas gluten free dough only needs to rise once.
 Therefore a gluten free bread maker that has a specific gluten free setting will more than likely remove the extra rises when you put it on that setting.
 As the gluten free dough only needs to rise once the program will also be shorter (bonus: you get to eat sooner!)

 Which bread makers have a gluten free setting?

-Out of the bread maker reviews that we have done so far 7, (plus 1 more in the pipeline), all of them have a gluten free cycle.
-This means that you have a choice when making your wheat free bread when you are determining which gluten free bread maker is best for you.
+Out of the bread maker reviews that we have done so far 7, all of them have a gluten free cycle.
+This means that you have a great choice when making your wheat free bread when you are determining which gluten free bread maker is best for you.

 The following 7 bread makers are all suitable for making gluten free bread;